without email

 ssh-keygen -t rsa -f ~/.ssh/id_rsa.home

-Create key with different names, e.g. id_rsa.home
+Create key with different names, e.g. id_rsa.home, id_rsa.work.

-Add to ~/.ssh/config
+Add to ~/.ssh/config,

 Host home